Install Kuzu

 Rust

 Use Cargo to install the Kuzu Rust client library.
 This will by default build and statically link Kuzu’s C++ library from source.
-You can also link against the dynamic release libraries (see the Rust crate docs for details).
+You can also link against the dynamic release libraries, as described in the crate docs.

 cargo add kuzu